hugocore/kairosdb-rabbitmq/README.md

 # KairosDB – RabbitMQ plugin

 KairosDB-RabbitMQ is an scalable-ready ad-hoc plugin for the KairosDB time series database that subscribes to RabbitMQ topic exchanges and automatically saves designated time series messages in KairosDB.
-This plugin is ideally for a cloud environment because you can avoid the latency and resources of having an extra middleware system to transfer messages between your RabbitMQ message bus and KairosDB.
-In addition, each KairosDB instantiated instances follows the same binding configuration file, enabling the system to scale without creating any more queues and distribute the load in a round-robin manner.
+This plugin is ideal for a cloud environment to avoid the latency, maintenance and resources of an extra middleware system to transfer messages between RabbitMQ and KairosDB clusters.
+In addition, each KairosDB instance with this plugin follows the same binding configuration and thus, when the KairosDB cluster scales horizontally, the load is distributed in a round-robin manner per each plugin instance without creating extra queues in the RabbitMQ cluster.

 ----------